 When the vehicle’s PCM detects a P0420 code, it means that the catalytic converter is malfunctioning.
-To avoid further damage to your emission system and engine damage, you should have this code repaired as soon as possible.

 Catalytic converters remove harmful pollutants from exhaust pipes by reducing the amount of pollutants produced during the combustion process.